 5. CONTRIBUTIONS

 These additions to the SDS algorithm improve the practicality of the algorithm by taking important biological features of DNA parts into consideration.
 These modifications should make using algorithms for assembly planning more useful for biologists.
 Furthermore, we provide a systematic method for improving a biologist’s ability to test genetic circuits throughout the assembly process and refining the design in the middle of a large construct’s assembly.
-This is common practice for a biologist assembling genetic circuits manually, but this is one of the first attempts to automate this process.
+This is common practice for a biologist assembling genetic circuits manually, but this represents one of the first known attempts to automate this process.